 There is some evidence to suggest that probiotics improve intestinal motility.
-However, once again, a large majority of current research does not state the exact strain of probiotic, optimal dosage, or duration of treatment.
+However, the majority of research does not state the exact strain of probiotic, optimal dosage, or duration of treatment.

 In the aforementioned 2018 review, only B. lactis 173010 was found to move the needle on constipation.
 Although research on this strain yielded mixed results, there were more studies showing its effectiveness in relieving constipation than studies showing no effect.

-The causes of constipation are vast and it is likely that only some forms of constipation are remedied by the use of probiotics.
+The causes of constipation are vast.
+It is likely that only some forms of constipation are remedied by the use of probiotics.